 A quick breakdown of the best alt-social platforms:

-An incredibly powerful chat tool for building communities once pioneered almost exclusively by the gaming community, Discord has proven as something of a new favorite for Web3 communities.
-Driven by the ability to cultivate and curate your channel to your own specifications, develop reward programs, customize emotes, stream content, and a plethora of other options, it is an extremely useful tool to not only build community, but engage in others.
+An incredibly powerful chat tool for building communities once pioneered almost exclusively by gamers, Discord has proven as something of a new favorite for Web3 communities.
+Driven by the ability to cultivate and curate your channel to your own specifications, develop reward programs, customize emotes, stream content, and a plethora of other options, it is an extremely useful tool to not only build growth but engage with audiences.

 With 620 Million groups for purposes ranging from woodworking to kombucha making, Facebook retains some relevance in the Web3 discussion outside of their name switch to Meta.
 Many in the Web3 space have found highly curated groups on Facebook with deeply vested interests in Web3, with the space being almost universally touted as a gem for the community.